You are here

 Once a child is diagnosed with Goldenhar syndrome, care should be taken to complete necessary medical tests to determine the extent of the child’s physical challenges, such as the following:

 - A hearing evaluation by an audiologist is necessary to determine if there is hearing loss.
 Hearing aids may be beneficial to the child.
 Any malformation of the outer ear and ear canal may restrict the types of hearing aids that will work for the child.
 Bone conduction hearing aids may be more beneficial to the child.
 If hearing loss is evident, the child should be referred to a certified teacher of students who are deaf/hard of hearing.
-Speech therapy may also be recommended.‘’
+Speech therapy (an intervention service that focuses on improving speech and abilities to understand and express language) may also be recommended.‘’

 - An ophthalmologist should be consulted for a complete eye examination and needed eye care follow-up.
 If the child has an uncorrectable visual loss from diagnosed microphthalmia, coloboma(s) and/or other visual condition, he or she should be referred for services from a certified teacher of students with visual impairments (TVI) and a certified orientation and mobility specialist (COMS) in local early intervention and school-age programs.